 - Step 10: Choose a name for your Chromecast (hopefully something fun and clever), and then tap “Continue”.

-- Step 11: Once you’ve named it set up your Chromecast to connect to your Wi-Fi.
+- Step 11: Once you’ve named it, set up your Chromecast to connect to your Wi-Fi by entering your password in the provided space.

-Once your Chromecast connects to the Wi-Fi, you’re all set up.
+Once your Chromecast connects to Wi-Fi, you’re all set up.
 If the device couldn’t connect, you might want to assure your computer or mobile devices are compatible with your Chromecast.
-If you’re still running into trouble, then visit the Chromecast Help Forum.
-Some phones and computers might need special instructions, depending on how old or new your software is.
+If you’re still running into trouble, visit the Chromecast Help Forum.
+Some phones, computers, and routers might need special instructions, depending on how old or new your software is.
 To personalize your Chromecast, you might want to consider signing in to your Google account on the device, but make sure you turn off email notifications, unless you’re looking to get frequent news and updates on how to best use your device.
 You’ll also be treated to a “How to Cast” video, which you can watch below.

 Also, be sure to check out our Chromecast tips and tricks article to get the most from your new streaming companion.